 Bed bugs are enough to strike fear in the hearts of even the most seasoned travelers.
 These little creatures are nearly impossible to spot when you sink into bed for a good night’s sleep after a long day of traveling.
 Unfortunately, they’re almost guaranteed to give you a rude awakening.
 The little itchy bumps they leave after they bite are bad enough, but that’s not even the worst of a bed bug attack.
 Bed bugs in hotel have a nasty habit of climbing into your luggage, clothing and other property and tagging along with you wherever you go.
 Just one female bed bug traveling back home with you could end up infesting your home and ruining your peace of mind.
 If you are forced to deal with bed bugs, you have legal rights.

 Here are some of our bed bug bite injury claim and case results: Whitney, LLP’s Bed Bug Verdict and Case Settlements.
-Our attorneys, including Daniel W. Whitney and Daniel W. Whitney, Jr., have represented hundreds of clients in bed bug cases across the United States against the major hotel chains and brands, and a range of hotels and vacation rentals, from roadside motels to luxury hotels.
+Our attorneys, including Daniel W. Whitney and Daniel W. Whitney, Jr., have represented hundreds of clients in bed bug cases across Maryland and the United States against the major hotel chains and brands, and a range of hotels and vacation rentals, from roadside motels to luxury hotels.
 Sometimes clients ask, what is the difference between a jury verdict and a settlement.
 The difference is that a jury verdict occurs after a case goes to court and the jury decides the outcome.
 A settlement occurs when both sides agree to resolve the matter before the jury makes the decision for everyone.

 Every case has individual characteristics, and there is no single answer as to whether the best choice is to sue or settle.
 Your needs and preferences will also play a role in the outcome of the case.
 As experienced bed bug attorneys, our goal is to help you make the best choice for your personal situation.
 We will help you explore each of your options.
 If you decide to settle, we’ll negotiate the best possible settlement for your needs.
 We have extensive experience in the field of bed bug lawsuits and will fight for your rights.
 We will handle your claim from start to finish so that you can focus on healing and restoring your home if it was affected or infested from bed bugs brought back from the hotel.
 We deal with the legal process so you do not have to.

 If you have suffered bed bugs as the result of a hotel infestation, you have legal rights and might be entitled to compensation.
-The Whitney Law Firm’s bed bug lawyers have recovered over $11 Million for our clients in bed bug cases, including clients across the United States, and international travelers who came to the United States as tourists.
+The Whitney Law Firm’s Dundalk bed bug attorney has recovered over $11 Million for our clients in bed bug cases, including clients across the United States, and international travelers who came to the United States as tourists.
 Many potential clients ask us what is their bed bug claims worth?
 The answer depends on the severity of the bites sustained, whether there is eventual scarring or hyperpigmentation from the bites, the resulting emotional distress, whether the hotel knew about the infestation before the guest checked in and failed to take the proper action, whether there is property loss, and several other factors.

 Here is what you need to know about bed bug claims against hotels and suing hotels for bed bug bites, infestations and injuries.